linlb/mcp-chrome/docs/mcp-cli-config.md

 If you get "connection refused" errors:

 1. Ensure the Chrome extension is installed and the native server is running
-2. Check that the port matches (default: 56889)
+2. Check that the port matches (default: 12306)
 3. Verify no firewall is blocking localhost connections
+4. Run `mcp-chrome-bridge doctor` to diagnose issues

 ### Tools Not Appearing